by Maristella Bertram, MBA, CPO® | Jan 6, 2023 | Get Organized Blog, Home Organizer, Medium, Professional Organizer

 Clutter Is The Common Denominator

-After establishing this fact, we then see the interior of these houses, and most of the time, we see a cluttered space that gives the impression that truly the home does not work for the family anymore.
+After establishing this fact, we then see the interior of these houses, and most of the time, we see a cluttered space that gives the impression that the home truly does not work for the family anymore.
 Typically, the common denominator in these homes is the clutter.

 Please do not take me wrong.
 I love these shows the same as everyone else.
 In particular, “Love It or List It” is terrific.
 The dynamics between David and Hillary are fantastic, and this is one of the few shows where you see the Designer fighting for a budget to deliver her proposed plan.

 I have never understood the budget distribution on these shows’ renovation projects, by the way.
-How can $100,000 completely renovate a home, including a whole new roof (and I don’t mean shingle replacement, but removing the entire existing roof where you can see the sky, and replacing the entire thing – as I saw on “Mountain Mamas”?)
+How can $100,000 completely renovate a home, including a whole new roof (and I don’t mean shingle replacement, but removing the entire existing roof where you can see the sky and replacing the entire thing – as I saw on “Mountain Mamas”?)

-The Hidden Magic
+That Hidden Magic

 But back to my main idea.
 I find it very interesting that these shows could not present their “reveal” without the staging.

 Staging plays a fundamental role in the final product.
 The initial clutter is gone because homeowners moved out of the property during the renovation.
-But at the time of the reveal, we see that every area has new furniture, accessories, even plants and flowers- everything perfectly appointed, and that goes flawlessly with the new concept.
+But at the time of the reveal, we see that every area has new furniture, accessories, even plants and flowers- everything is perfectly appointed, and that goes flawlessly with the new concept.
 Well, of course, it needs to be like this.
 Nothing less will do.

 But the point is that we see none of the homeowners’ belongings in the space.
 We see hung clothes in closets, for example.
 It is a carefully curated selection of clothing pieces that barely occupies the space.
-And just like the clothes and shoes in closets, we do not see toiletries in the bathroom, the actual contents of the living room cabinets or kitchen dishes, or an over-abundance of forgotten appliances.
+And just like the clothes and shoes in closets, we do not see toiletries in the bathroom, the contents of the living room cabinets or kitchen dishes, or an overabundance of forgotten appliances.